purton-tech/rust-on-nails/rustonnails.org/content/docs/getting-started/asset-pipeline.md

 template = "docs/page.html"

 [extra]
-lead = 'AdiDoks is a Zola theme helping you build modern documentation websites, which is a port of the Hugo theme <a href="https://github.com/h-enk/doks">Doks</a> for Zola.' toc = true top = false
+toc = true
+top = false
 +++

-## Asset Pipeline

 The asset pipeline provides a framework to concatenate and minify or compress JavaScript and CSS assets.
 It also adds the ability to write these assets in other languages and pre-processors such as [Typescript](https://www.typescriptlang.org/) and [Sass](https://sass-lang.com/).